Fahad87667/Fahad87667/README.md

 ## 🌱 What I'm learning

-- I'm constantly improving my knowledge of data science tools and frameworks, such as Python, R, SQL, pandas, scikit-learn, TensorFlow, etc.
+- I'm constantly improving my knowledge of data science tools and frameworks, such as Python, SQL, pandas, scikit-learn, TensorFlow, etc.
 - I'm also interested in learning more about deep learning, computer vision, and natural language generation.

 ## 💬 Ask me about